-Understanding intercultural communication: negotiating a grammar of culture, Routledge, 2013
+Understanding intercultural communication: negotiating a grammar of culture, 2nd edition, Routledge, 2018

 It analyses how, as intercultural travellers, we engage with people and practices in unfamiliar cultural settings throughout our lives.
 It locates the intercultural in the cultural that we encounter every day.
 Small culture formation on the go is the ongoing creative negotiation of interculturality through finding ourselves in the intercultural of others.
 While we are different because of how we are brought up in different national contexts, all of us negotiate the intercultural in very similar ways.
 Each chapter exemplifies the everyday intercultural through ethnographic narratives in which people make sense of each other in home, work and study locations.
 The grammar of culture provides a framework for seeing how destructive blocks and inclusive threads work to prevent or enhance communication through interrelated forces of social structure, ideology, global positioning, grand and personal narratives, personal trajectories and competing discourses of culture.
 The book navigates these issues through chapters on cultural practices, how to research culture, how culture is constructed, the politics of discourses and narratives of culture, the architecture of cultural prejudice, and the achievement of cultural travel.

 My model has been Irving Goffman’s The presentation of self in everyday life.
 I took the courage to dispense with academic referencing to other research, and instead to rely on what I hesitantly might call a disciplined analysis of observation.
 This observation was enhanced by interviews carried out during the writing of the book and those carried out in the past.
 This research material is not however referred to as separate instances of data.